oapicf/pinterest-sdk/clients/go/generated/docs/QuizPinData.md

 HasResults returns a boolean if a field has been set.

+### GetTieBreakerType

+`func (o *QuizPinData) GetTieBreakerType() string`

+GetTieBreakerType returns the TieBreakerType field if non-nil, zero value otherwise.

+### GetTieBreakerTypeOk

+`func (o *QuizPinData) GetTieBreakerTypeOk() (*string, bool)`

+GetTieBreakerTypeOk returns a tuple with the TieBreakerType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTieBreakerType

+`func (o *QuizPinData) SetTieBreakerType(v string)`

+SetTieBreakerType sets TieBreakerType field to given value.

+### HasTieBreakerType

+`func (o *QuizPinData) HasTieBreakerType() bool`

+HasTieBreakerType returns a boolean if a field has been set.

+### GetTieBreakerCustomResult

+`func (o *QuizPinData) GetTieBreakerCustomResult() QuizPinResult`

+GetTieBreakerCustomResult returns the TieBreakerCustomResult field if non-nil, zero value otherwise.

+### GetTieBreakerCustomResultOk

+`func (o *QuizPinData) GetTieBreakerCustomResultOk() (*QuizPinResult, bool)`

+GetTieBreakerCustomResultOk returns a tuple with the TieBreakerCustomResult field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTieBreakerCustomResult

+`func (o *QuizPinData) SetTieBreakerCustomResult(v QuizPinResult)`

+SetTieBreakerCustomResult sets TieBreakerCustomResult field to given value.

+### HasTieBreakerCustomResult

+`func (o *QuizPinData) HasTieBreakerCustomResult() bool`

+HasTieBreakerCustomResult returns a boolean if a field has been set.

+### SetTieBreakerCustomResultNil

+`func (o *QuizPinData) SetTieBreakerCustomResultNil(b bool)`

+ SetTieBreakerCustomResultNil sets the value for TieBreakerCustomResult to be an explicit nil

+### UnsetTieBreakerCustomResult
+`func (o *QuizPinData) UnsetTieBreakerCustomResult()`

+UnsetTieBreakerCustomResult ensures that no value is present for TieBreakerCustomResult, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)